jeremyabbott/Presentations/FSharpForTheCSharp/slides/talk.md

 - In the function add2
 - add2 and x are just names for values
   - They're immutable
-- values are not variables
+- Values are not variables
 - add2 is the name for the function that maps an integer onto an integer
 - x is the name of the input to add2
 - In a purely mathematical context, adding 2 to an input does not change that input.